xinhe-lab/lab-wiki/public/compbio_tutorial/rare_variants.md

 1. Get  VCF files

     Starting with a list of vcf files:
-    The tangled file: `no` can be found here: <https://github.com/ptb_workflowr/tree/master/compbio_tutorial/no>

         find /gpfs/data/xhe-lab -name "*vcf*gz"

     Within those files, let's find the "genotype" files

-    The tangled file: `no` can be found here: <https://github.com/ptb_workflowr/tree/master/compbio_tutorial/no>

         find . -name "*tar.gz" | egrep 'genotype-calls' | grep 'grc37'

     We can then extract these files using something like this to extract all tar files that we believe contain vcfs:

-    The tangled file: `no` can be found here: <https://github.com/ptb_workflowr/tree/master/compbio_tutorial/no>

         for i in `find . -name "*tar.gz" | egrep 'genotype-calls' | grep 'grc37'`;